Surface slices and homology spheres: Surface slicing and cobordisms

 This perspective for understanding knotted surfaces can be somewhat unwieldy, as diagrams of immersed surfaces are difficult to visualize.
-The key advantage in our case, however, is that the diagrams naturally lie in $S^3$, so curves lying on our immersed surface representative of $F$ can naturally be associated with knots.
-Moreover, there is a combinatorial criterion for when these curves actually represent slices of our surface, and the criterion only depends on the decker set.
+The key advantage in our case, however, is that broken surface diagrams naturally lie in $S^3$, so curves lying on $\im(\overline{F})$ can naturally be associated with knots.
+Moreover, we establish the following combinatorial criterion for when these curves actually represent slices of our surface, and the criterion only depends on the decker set.
+Therefore, we can discuss constructions of slices of knotted surfaces by merely considering curves on $F_0$, i.e.\ an abstract surface with certain decorated curves corresponding to the self intersections of the immersion $\overline{F}$.